Miya (musician): Career

-Miya was a guest at X Japan's April 11, 2018 concert at Zepp DiverCity, where he joined the band onstage for "Kurenai".
-When X Japan guitarist Sugizo was having difficulties acquiring a visa to enter the US for the band's April 14, 2018 performance at Coachella, Miya was named as his possible stand-in.
+Miya was a guest at X Japan's April 11, 2018, concert at Zepp DiverCity, where he joined the band onstage for "Kurenai".
+When X Japan guitarist Sugizo was having difficulties acquiring a visa to enter the US for the band's April 14, 2018, performance at Coachella, Miya was named as his possible stand-in.
 Sugizo ultimately made it to the concert, but Miya still joined them on stage for the song "X".
+Since 2019, Miya has periodically performed as a member of Kyono's backing band.
 Miya remixed Merry's song "Sheeple" for the limited edition of their April 2019 mini-album For Japanese Sheeple.
 He also mixed and mastered Otoloop's album Reimei no Ao, and arranged and produced the song "Suzanna no Junketsu" on Sixx's album Rollin' Life.
 That year he also arranged the music and played guitar and bass for a promotional video for the Obaken Zombie Land haunted house at Sanrio Puroland.
 He was sound producer for the livestream of Arlequin's Cinematic Circus #001 concert on July 21, 2020, and was in charge of the audio mastering for the livestream of Dezert's Special Live 2020 "The Today" concert on November 23, 2020.

 Miya is a guitarist in the supergroup Petit Brabancon with Yukihiro, Kyo, antz (Tokyo Shoegazer), and Hirofumi Takamatsu (The Novembers).
 It was Yukihiro who suggested Miya join, because he needed someone more prolific in composing than himself and believed Miya would also match Kyo's style of loud music.
 Miya accepted after talking and drinking with Kyo and learning all that the two had in common, such as upbringings and music tastes.
 He started composing songs for Petit Brabancon in 2018, but the band was not publicly announced until late 2021.
 In 2021, Miya mastered the omnibus album Ibarakidai Bakuhatsu, which features numerous artists from his native Ibaraki Prefecture.
-He also wrote and arranged the song "Hello" for the pop band Gyroaxia, and mastered Zigzo's album Across the Horizon.
+Also for the album, Miya wrote, composed and arranged "Ibara" by 178R; a band consisting of him, Masashi Yamada (The Back Horn), Yuya Honda (Cock Roach), Satoshi Murata (Yagi Tsukai), and Kazi (Human Tail).
+He also wrote and arranged the song "Hello" for the rock band Gyroaxia from the Argonavis from BanG Dream! multimedia project, and mastered Zigzo's album Across the Horizon.
 In 2022, he recorded, mixed and mastered Disco Volante's album Identified Flying Object, and mixed and mastered Otoloop's album Unknown Bravers.
+The following year, Miya mastered Gibkiy Gibkiy Gibkiy's singles "Hedo" and "Oni -Re:master-".
+He wrote the lyrics to and arranged the song "Nebula", which was composed by his Mucc bandmate Yukke, for the September 2023 Ensemble Stars!! album Trip Volume 03: Double Face.

+Miya plays guitar on "Blood: 2.0" from Deadman's 2024 self-cover album Living Hell.